Building a Container

 grep ^slurm: /etc/group >> ${APPTAINER_ROOTFS}/etc/group

 Be careful with the %setup step: these actions are performed on the host operating system, not on the container's.
-We're appending the user ID and group ID of the node's Slurm user into the container, using the ${APPTAINER_ROOTFS} variable.
+For example, with the %setup section above, we're appending the user ID and group ID of the node's Slurm user into the container, using the ${APPTAINER_ROOTFS} variable.

 %files